awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/spot_resilience.md

   1. You can specify on the API call whether to keep the current desired capacity on the Auto Scaling group, or decrement it by the number of instances being detached.
 By keeping the same desired capacity, Auto Scaling will immediately launch a replacement instance.

   1. If the Auto Scaling group has a Load Balancer or a Target Group attached (as we have in this workshop), the instance is deregistered from it.
-Also, if connection draining is enabled for your load balancer (or target group), Amazon EC2 Auto Scaling waits for in-flight requests to complete (up to the configured timeout (which we have set up to 120 sec).
+Also, if connection draining is enabled for your Load Balancer (or Target Group), the Auto Scaling group waits for in-flight requests to complete (up to the configured timeout, which we have set up to 120 sec).

     You can learn more about the Detaching EC2 Instances from an Auto Scaling group [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/detach-instance-asg.html).